Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 - Extract feature importance scores for both training and test datasets.
 - Compare these scores to validate that important features remain consistent across datasets.

-This ensures that the model generalizes well and avoids overfitting.
+This validates how well the model is able to identify key features and generalize to new data.

 ---